Metropol 115 years

 In October 2020, the SAVVA restaurant opened its doors after lengthy reconstruction.
 A year later, SAVVA was among the first restaurant in Russia to deservedly be awarded a Michelin star from the most famous and authoritative gastronomic guide in the world.
 In the same year, wishing to take the legendary culinary traditions and recipes of the hotel to Muscovites, Metropol Delivery was launched by the hotel.
 It is a premium food delivery service, unique in the hotel business.

 In 2023, after renovation, the Chaliapin Bar in Metropol Hotel is ready to again meet guests.
 The atmosphere of the remodeled bar skillfully intertwines eras: a refined early 20th-century hotel and a modern cocktail bar create the new concept of the Grand Lobby & Bar space.
-The bar’s cocktail list was created by head bartender Kirill Sencha (former bar manager of White Rabbit Family, top 20 best bartender of 2021 according to Diageo Reserve World Class, and expert at Bar Solution school), in collaboration with El Copitas Bar, one of the most titled bars in Europe (included in The World’s 50 Best Bars 2021 international rating).
+The bar’s cocktail list was created in collaboration with El Copitas Bar, one of the most titled bars in Europe (included in The World’s 50 Best Bars 2021 international rating).
 The cocktail list is based on colorful events in the life of Fyodor Chaliapin that influenced his creativity and success.
-Kirill and the team have tried to reflect the emotions associated with these events through the flavors of the drinks.
+The team have tried to reflect the emotions associated with these events through the flavors of the drinks.